 Degree deodorant is packaged similarly to Tom’s, but with no signs of using recycled materials.
 Unilever recently set goals to halve its virgin plastic use and move to 100% recyclable, reusable or compostable packaging by 2025.
 In King County, empty Degree containers can be recycled curbside.

-Bottom Line: Degree holds up to activity and spent a decent chunk of money on projects to promote physical activity in five cities.
+Bottom Line: Degree holds up to activity and spent a chunk of money on projects to promote physical activity in five cities.
 However, it seemingly has no desire to use natural, plant-based ingredients and its efforts to reduce plastic waste are minimal.

 As a B-Corp, Tom’s of Maine has shown a commitment to transparency and support for social and environmental causes.
 Its products are cruelty-free, largely plant-based, and packaged using recycled materials.